JetBrains/kotlin-web-site/docs/topics/mpp/mpp-connect-to-apis.md

 * An expected declaration is marked with the `expect` keyword; the actual declaration is marked with the `actual` keyword.
 * `expect` and `actual` declarations have the same name and are located in the same package (have the same fully qualified name).
 * `expect` declarations never contain any implementation code and are abstract by default.
-* In interfaces, `expect`-functions cannot have bodies, but their `actual`-counterparts can be non-abstract and have a body, allowing their inheritors not to implement this function.
+* In interfaces, functions in `expect` declarations cannot have bodies, but their `actual` counterparts can be non-abstract and have a body, allowing the inheritors not to implement a particular function.

   To indicate that common inheritors don't need to implement a function, mark it as `open`.
-All `actual` implementations of such functions will be required to have bodies.
+All its `actual` implementations will be required to have a body.

 ```kotlin
 // Common